 In 2012 I made the decision to switch to GT racing and was signed by legendary sportscar team Ecurie Ecosse to lead their Pro-Am driver lineup in the Blancpain Endurance Series, arguably the hardest GT championship in the world.
 Having had a very successful debut season, I stayed with the team to compete in the 2013 European Le Mans Series, in which finished 3rd in the driver’s championship.
 I was then selected by Taiwanese team AAI Motorsports to lead their driver lineup in a BMW Motorsport Z4 GT3 for the 2014 and 2015 Asian Le Mans Series, in which I accumulated multiple podium finishes and a win in the team’s championship.

 When I am away from the circuit I work hard on my fitness, which is a very important part of my job.
 I am also a very keen golfer, which is not only very challenging but requires a lot of concentration.
 As one of the hardest mental sports in the world it’s a great way of training my mind for high pressure race situations.
 I also enjoy spending time with my friends and family, who are very supportive of my racing.
-When I’m not racing or training I am a driver coach and also mentor junior drivers to help them develop their skills on and off the circuit using my experience.
-I also work for various high profile car manufacturers as a precision driver in their promotional initiatives including television and films such as Mission Impossible and London Has Fallen.
+When I’m not racing or training I am a driver coach and also mentor junior or amateur drivers to help them develop their skills on and off the circuit using my experience.
+I also work for various high profile car manufacturers as a precision driver in their promotional initiatives including television and films such as Mission Impossible, Transformers and London Has Fallen.